MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-reference.md

 Use the Office 365 Management Activity API to retrieve information about user, admin, system, and policy actions and events from Office 365 and Azure AD activity logs.

 You can use the actions and events from the Office 365 and Microsoft Azure Active Directory audit and activity logs to create solutions that provide monitoring, analysis, and data visualization.
 These solutions give organizations greater visibility into actions taken on their content.
 These actions and events are also available in the Office 365 Activity Reports.
-For more information, see [Search the audit log in the Office 365 Security & Compliance Center](https://support.office.com/article/Search-the-audit-log-in-the-Office-365-Security-Compliance-Center-0d4d0f35-390b-4518-800e-0c7ec95e946c).
+For more information, see [Search the audit log in Microsoft 365](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance).

 The Office 365 Management Activity API is a REST web service that you can use to develop solutions using any language and hosting environment that supports HTTPS and X.509 certificates.
 The API relies on Azure AD and the OAuth2 protocol for authentication and authorization.
 To access the API from your application, you'll need to first register it in Azure AD and configure it with appropriate permissions.
 This will enable your application to request the OAuth2 access tokens it needs to call the API.
 For more information, see [Get started with Office 365 Management APIs](get-started-with-office-365-management-apis.md).

 For information about the data that the Office 365 Management Activity API returns, see [Office 365 Management Activity API schema](office-365-management-activity-api-schema.md).

 > [!IMPORTANT]
 > Before you can access data through the Office 365 Management Activity API, you must enable unified audit logging for your Office 365 organization.
 You do this by turning on the Office 365 audit log.
-For instructions, see [Turn Office 365 audit log search on or off](https://docs.microsoft.com/office365/securitycompliance/turn-audit-log-search-on-or-off).
+For instructions, see [Turn Office 365 audit log search on or off](/microsoft-365/compliance/turn-audit-log-search-on-or-off).

 ## Working with the Office 365 Management Activity API